MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-05-22-slow-is-smooth-smooth-is-fast.md

 This is mostly an illusion.
 In my own experience, not that much total time is lost when I slow down: reviewers can review it quicker, we have fewer back-and-forths, and barely any bugs get introduced that have to be fixed later.
 A codebase with one superbly polished feature a week is often worth more than three mediocre ones.

 So when you next feel yourself rushing, ask whether the deadline is real or imagined.
-And if you're in a position to set estimates or review work, stop treating speed as a measure of ability.
+And if you're in a position to set estimates or review work, it's worth asking whether you're accidentally rewarding speed over craft.

 > [slow is smooth, smooth is fast](https://en.wiktionary.org/wiki/slow_is_smooth,_smooth_is_fast)